SparrowBrain/BackMeUp/README.md

 ## Requirements ##
+This tool uses `.NET Framework 4.6`.
+* If you're using Windows 10, you should be good to go.
+* Otherwise download the newest version of `.NET Framework` Runtime [here](https://dotnet.microsoft.com/download/dotnet-framework).

 ## Installation ##
 For now **BackMeUp** is published as a simple `.zip` file.
 Extract it wherever you fancy (ex. `C:\BackMeUp`).
 Feel free to add a desktop shortcut, or configure automatic startup (below).